l0rdnugget/cygardeck/README.md

 ## Build Notes

-- The Miuzei case required full assembly — heat sinks applied to the Pi chips, fan mounted and connected before closing the case
+- The Miuzei case required full assembly, embedded the heat sinks to the Pi chips, fan mounted and connected before closing the case
 - The 7" touchscreen is bolted to the inside of the cigar box lid using small nuts and bolts
 - Hook and loop strips are used to secure the Pi, power bank, and keyboard inside the box for easy removal
 - Suede leather lines the interior for a clean, finished look
-- Bluetooth audio lets Dad connect his speakers or headphones directly — no phone needed
+- Bluetooth audio lets Dad connect his speakers or headphones directly, no phone needed :)

 ---